ppeble/emissary-ingress.dev/content/en/docs/3.7/howtos/configure-communications.md

 ### Basic HTTP and HTTPS

 A useful configuration is to support either HTTP or HTTPS, in this case on either port 8080 or port 8443.
-This tends to make it as easy as possible to communicate with the services behind the $productName$ instance.
+This tends to make it as easy as possible to communicate with the services behind the Emissary instance.
 It uses two `Listener`s and at least one `Host`.